KittyCAD/kittycad.rs/kittycad/README.md

 ## Client Details

-This client is generated from the [KittyCAD OpenAPI specs](https://github.com/) based on API spec version `0.1.0`.
+This client is generated from the [OpenAPI specs](https://github.com/) based on API spec version `0.1.0`.
 This way it will remain up to date as features are added.

 The documentation for the crate is generated along with the code to make this library easy to use.